absolunet/docs-node-ioc/src/docs/04_basics/01_configuration/en.md

-## The `config.grammar` service
+## The config.grammar service

 To make sure that the configuration is mostly static and predictable, YAML files are used by default instead of JavaScript files, that may add dynamic values.
 It is not recommended, but still available if you really need it.

 However, some values are normally based on others, or on application core configuration, such as base path.

 The `config.grammar` service is used by default by the configuration repository to parse each values.
 It allows to use a specific grammar in the configuration, tokens, if you will, to be replaced by dynamic values.

 There is mainly three tokens parsed across configuration values:

+ - `@/`
- - `@/`: Represents the root of the application
+    > Represents the root of the application

+ - `~/`
- - `~/`: Represents the root of the home directory
+    > Represents the root of the home directory

+ - `{{...}}`
- - `{{...}}`: Represents environment variable value
+    > Represents environment variable value

 Let's examine each tokens.

-### The `@/` token
+### The @/ token

 Given the `/path/to/app` application absolute path, here are the parsed values for given entries: